martdegraaf/martdegraaf.github.io/src/blog/content/posts/cleanup-friday/index.md

 4. Adoption: Is the mindset of cost optimization adopted across the organization?
 5. Automation: Are there automated processes in place to optimize cloud costs?

-see https://www.finops.org/wg/finops-assessment/ for the full assesment tool and more details on the 5 lenses.
+See https://www.finops.org/wg/finops-assessment/ for the full assesment tool and more details on the 5 lenses.
 They apply a scoring system to assess the maturity of an organization's FinOps practices across these lenses.

 In our presentation at the end of the day we shared our findings using these 5 lenses, which helped to structure our learnings and recommendations for future improvements.